bcgov/platform-developer-docs/src/docs/app-monitoring/comprehensive-guide-to-resource-quota.md

 - **Sysdig Monitoring Guide**: S[ysdig Guidelines for SLI and Monitoring](https://developer.gov.bc.ca/docs/default/component/platform-developer-docs/docs/app-monitoring/guidelines-for-sli-and-monitoring/)
 - **Utilization Dashboard**: Review resource usage through the "Resources Quota Approve Dashboard" on Sysdig before submitting quota increase requests.

+## Identifying and Managing Resource Slack

+### Why Managing Slack is Important
+When resources are requested but not utilized, known as "slack," they are unavailable to other teams or projects that could use them effectively.
+This can limit new teams from onboarding onto the platform or force the organization to unnecessarily invest in additional hardware.
+Managing slack ensures that resources are allocated efficiently and cost-effectively, supporting overall operational effectiveness.

+### How to Spot Waste (Slack)
+1. Access the OpenShift Web Console and navigate to your dev, test, or prod namespace.
+2. Click on the CPU utilization graph to view details.
+3. Expand the view to cover the last two weeks (2w) and focus on the gap between the blue line (requested CPU) and the yellow line (actual usage).
+4. A significant gap indicates under-utilization of resources, commonly referred to as slack.

+### Best Practices for CPU and Memory Allocation
+- **Align CPU Requests with Usage:** Ensure the `request.cpu` does not exceed 1.6 times the actual usage, and use `limit.cpu` to accommodate occasional spikes.
+- **Focus on CPU Limits for Performance:** Only the `limit.cpu` setting impacts performance directly.
+Over-allocating `request.cpu` will not necessarily resolve performance issues.
+- **Environment-Specific Provisioning:** Adjust resource allocations based on the specific requirements of dev, test, and prod environments.
+- **Put Unused Environments to Sleep:** Deactivate environments that are no longer in use to conserve resources.
+- **Differentiate Between Request and Limit Values:** Keep `limit.cpu` higher than `request.cpu` to manage unexpected spikes and performance issues.

 ## Recommended CPU Utilization Rates
 - **Optimal Utilization:** Aim for 60-80% utilization.
 Below 60% may indicate over-provisioning, and above 80% could risk performance issues.